Crescent Park

 No listing indicates single-wall construction and none of the narratives reference it; instead, they describe a multi-story condo with elevators and concrete-like characteristics.
 Given the building form, single-wall construction can be confidently excluded.

-Multiple public remarks explicitly require minimum 30-day rentals and explicitly exclude nightly/weekly rentals, indicating short-term (nightly/weekly) rentals are not permitted.
-Therefore str_allowed is false with high confidence.
+Public remarks consistently require minimum 30-day rentals and explicitly disallow nightly/weekly rentals, indicating that short-term (nightly/weekly) rentals are not allowed.
+This is explicitly stated across many listings.

 Two of the 13 listings clearly advertise 'Fee Simple' ownership at Crescent Park.
 Other listings don’t contradict this, indicating the building includes both fee simple and leasehold units.